 Fall brings cooler weather and a whole new assortment of seasonal fruit and vegetables.
 As you are wandering through markets and pumpkin patches, you may be wondering what are healthy fall foods for dogs?
 You enjoy them and would like to share some with your best friend.
-The good news is there are lots of fall produce safe for dogs to eat.
+The good news is there are lots of healthy human fall foods safe for dogs to eat.

-Before you get the answer to the question below, please note I am not a veterinarian or dog nutritionist.
-I recommend consulting with your vet prior feeding your dog any of the fruit or vegetables listed in this article.
+For ultimate pet safety, I recommend consulting with your vet prior to feeding your dog any food listed in this article.

 Apples are a great source of vitamins A and C, antioxidants, and fiber.
 They are low in protein and fat, making them a great snack for dogs especially those with low-fat and low-protein dietary requirements.
 It is critical to remove the seeds and core before feeding apples to your dog because the seeds contain cyanide (a poisonous chemical).